 To ensure that policy and decision-makers rely on the best information possible, provided by a range of experts and others who will be affected by the policies, reinforce multi-stakeholder approaches in the field of measurement and monitoring of goals and targets.

-, maintained and operated
+The interdependence of nations in the use and provision of the internet and ICTs and the pervasiveness of the Information Society makes it essential that ethical and professional practice is the norm around the world for economic, social and practical reasons.
+ICT professionalism means operating at a higher standard of ICT practice than that which may be in place today.
+Policy makers should consider how they might assure that critical infrastructure ICTs are created, maintained and operated by acknowledged ICT professionals

 Continue to make progress in implementing open, inclusive, and transparent policy mechanisms and processes at all levels so that the role of all stakeholders in the promotion of ICTs for development is enhanced.